SaaS M&A Due Diligence Checklist: Prepare 6 Areas of Your Business for a Successful Exit

 Additional Requests

-3. Tax Due Diligence
+3. Tax Due Diligence Checklist

 Tax due diligence is one of the more straightforward areas of examination during an M&A deal and is typically handled by tax experts.
-It involves reporting all relevant tax information over the last few years, as well as providing any relevant documentation for federal forms.
+It involves reporting all relevant tax information over the past few years, as well as providing any relevant documentation for federal forms.

 Priority Requests

-Tax diligence also includes all tax information regarding employment status and compensation, as well as contractors and any additional forms filed for employees across the company.
+Tax diligence also includes all tax information regarding employment status and compensation, as well as contractors and additional forms filed for employees across the company.

-4. SaaS Due Diligence
+4. SaaS Due Diligence Checklist

 Supplier/Asset Management

-Platform
+SaaS Platform

 Connectivity